varya/varya.github.com/src/documents/posts/sc-styleguide-for-smallers_en.html.md

 However, I needed yet another trick to make the scripts work properly.
 My components are written with `i-bem.js` framework which automatically initialises them on the `domReady` event.
-This is what I wanted for the static pages because the components markup is HTML.
+This is what I wanted for the static pages because the components markup is in HTML document.
 But for the Style Guide, which is architecturally a SPA, this did not work.
 The components are rendered on the fly, and this obviously happens after `domReady`; that is why by default they stay uninitialized.
 So they should be initialized after they had been rendered.
 Luckily, the Style Guide triggers an event on the `window` object named `styleguide:onRendered` every time a new component is re-rendered.
-By handling this event, I managed to get the components initialized right after they appear in HTML.
+By handling this event, I managed to get the components initialized right after they appear on the page.
 This code is needed for the Style Guide only, so I do not include it into the project bundle but provide as an additional script in the Style Guide configuration: